 Ok!

-How To Make The Best Peanut Brittle EVER!
+How To Make Peanut Brittle Step-by-Step

-We make peanut brittle recipe with raw peanuts, but you can use roasted peanuts, too (or even make it a peanut brittle recipe with pecans or any other nuts you love!).
+You can use roasted peanuts, too (or even make it a peanut brittle recipe with pecans for an old fashioned pecan brittle recipe, macadamia nuts, or any other nuts you love!).

 We made this one year as homemade Christmas gifts and my mom said it was the peanut brittle recipe old fashioned way that she remembered as a kid!
-(Dare I say the best peanut brittle in the world???)
-This makes a Christmas peanut brittle recipe easy gift!

 Old Fashioned Peanut Brittle Recipe